alokssingh/MSR-VTT-Hindi-captionig/README.md

 # MSR-VTT-Hindi-video-captionig
 This repository contains the MSR-VTT video captioning dataset in with translated Hindi captions

-Code will be uploaded soon
+Code will be uploaded soon on the acceptance of the Manuscript

+Thanks to:

 @inproceedings{Xu:CVPR16,
 title={MSR-VTT: A Large Video Description Dataset for Bridging Video and Language},